foopgp/foopgp-hugowebsite/content/english/blog/2024-06-06-experience-rapport-de-stage.md

 [Evyn](/fr/author/evyn-faure/): During this internship, I was involved in various tasks, such as modifying the website using programming languages I was unfamiliar with, and getting acquainted with PGP keys and related aspects like encrypted emails, all while using Debian, an operating system I had barely used before.
 This internship allowed me to develop essential skills and better understand the challenges of computer security.

 ---

+If you would like to read our second internship report, click on the following link: [internship 2](/blog/2025-01-07-experience-rapport-de-stage-2/)